-The Driver is to notify the Supervising Teacher or the Principal (most senior professional) of a delay in schedule.
+The Driver is to notify the Supervising Teacher of a delay in schedule.
 The administration will notify parents on routes and radio station, if necessary.

 Responsibilities - Pupils

 Pupils must realize that safety is based on group conduct.
 Talk should be in conversational tones at all times.
 There should be no shouting or loud talking which may distract the bus driver.
 There should be no shouting at passersby.
 Pupils should instantly obey any command or suggestions from the driver and/or his/her assistants.